DO1JLR/testing_bbb/README.md

 To use this role by yourself, you have to edit the fqdn host in the host.ini file and make sure, you can access it via root ssh.

+For a overview which server we are using, **have a look into hosts.ini!**
+For the exact commit of the roles we are using please have a look at git submodules and the roles folder!

  What is this playbook doing?
 ---------------------
 1. We install some base-packages.
-2. We add do1jlr's SSH Keys
+2. We add do1jlr's and 0boro's SSH Keys
 3. We install bigbluebutton
+4. We install differen scalelite versions
+5. We try to connect everything (missing)

  some hints
 -----------